Here’s a tried and true way to skate to the white space where the new product development puck will be.

-An Influential Guest Experience Requires Surprises
+An Influential Customer Experience Requires Surprises

 If, on the other hand, that sensory information isn’t what was expected, it bubbles up to the level of conscious processing.
 If an element of the current situation catches you by surprise, you turn your attention to it.